History

 2 years, 120 ECTS

-• Single-discipline module
+• Single-discipline course

-• Double-discipline module
+• Double-discipline course

-• Single-discipline pedagogical module
+• Single-discipline pedagogical course

-• Double-discipline pedagogical module
+• Double-discipline pedagogical course

 a) a first cycle study programme in the field of humanities or social studies;